specialist support

 Literacy support

 Speech pathologists are uniquely placed to support early reading and spelling because the foundations of literacy live in spoken language.
-I work with children who are getting started, and those who need targeted help to keep up with peers.
+I work with children who are getting started, and those who need targeted support.

 • Phonological awareness (sounds in words)